KRUISIN' KANINES AGILITY AND DOG SPORTS

 Agility Class Descriptions

-Prerequisite: Canine manners class or similar background.
+Prerequisite: Canine Manners or Control Unleashed class at Kruisin' Kanines or similar basic training, puppy class, or obedience background.
+Dogs should be proficient with basic commands.
 Teams must be able to work reliably and safely off-leash for brief periods of time.
+Teams should have a positive attitude and be prepared to practice some skills at home.

-Foundations 1
+• Foundations 1

 Teams should have a positive attitude and be prepared to practice some skills at home.